klementtan/klementtan.com/_posts/2022-04-22-performance-tuning.md

   - Post
 tags:
   - C++
-excerpt: "An overview of NUMA and the various aspects for it"
+excerpt: "An overview of how we can tune the performance of our system."
 ---

 ## Memory Access